OfficeDev/outlook-dev-docs/docs/actionable-messages/security-requirements.md

 ---
-title: Security requirements for actionable messages | Microsoft Docs
+title: Security requirements for actionable messages
 description: Learn about security requirements for actionable messages and how to validate the bearer token sent by Office 365.
 author: jasonjoh
 ms.topic: article